vaclavvondruska/cluster-api-provider-kind/README.md

 #### Create a cluster

+- Open `/path/to/project/samples/kind-cluster.yaml` and update the value of `networking.apiServerAddress` to an existing and reachable host (e.g. the IP address of your local machine)
-Run `kubectl apply -f /path/to/project/samples/kind-cluster.yaml
+- Run `kubectl apply -f /path/to/project/samples/kind-cluster.yaml

 #### Limitations